 A dog’s front dewclaw is often equated to a human’s thumb.
 While the dewclaw does not offer all the same benefits as the human thumb — it's not opposable! — it still has an important purpose.

-The front dewclaw has five tendons attached to it and plays a significant role when dogs are in motion, helps a dog grip and manipulate items they are chewing on, and helps some dogs get out of water.
+The front dewclaw has five tendons attached to it and plays a significant role when dogs are in motion.
+It helps a dog grip and manipulate items they are chewing on and helps some dogs get out of water.

 The dewclaw helps stabilize the carpus (the wrist) of the lead leg by touching the ground when a dog is in a gallop or canter.
 The dewclaw digs into the ground providing support to the limb when dogs turn.
 For this reason, dogs who compete in agility or other dog sports can benefit from having front dewclaws.

 Rear dewclaws are rare, typically seen in only certain breeds, and do not seem to serve any function.
 In some breeds, there are even double rear dewclaws!
 Rear dewclaws are often only attached to the body by the skin.

 Most dogs have front dewclaws.
 If you don't see a dewclaw on your dog's front paws, it was likely removed.
 Many hunting breeds have their dewclaws removed to prevent them from being caught and injured while running through brush and tough terrain.
 Rear dewclaws, like front dewclaws, are genetic.
 They are typically seen in breeds such as the Great Pyrenees, St. Bernard, Icelandic Sheepdogs, Briard, and a few others.